The Philadelphia Orchestra in Concert

 Yannick Nezet-Seguin conducts one of the supreme monuments in Western music, and the work that initiated the great rediscovery of Bach’s music when the 20-year-old Felix Mendelssohn conducted it in Berlin in 1829 – the St. Matthew Passion.

-An impressive roster of soloists, along with the Westminster Symphonic Choir, and the American Boychoir joins The Philadelphia Orchestra in this vast two-part masterpiece, which recounts the last days of Christ, leading to his Crucifixion, performed this past Easter at Verizon Hall.
+An impressive roster of soloists, along with the Westminster Symphonic Choir, and the American Boychoir joins The Philadelphia Orchestra in this vast two-part masterpiece, which recounts the last days of Christ, leading to his Crucifixion, performed for Easter in 2013 at Verizon Hall.
 This was the Orchestra's first performance of the famous oratorio in nearly 30 years.

-During intermission, WRTI's Jim Cotter speaks with the Westminster Symphonic Choir Director, Joe Miller.
+During intermission, we'll go backstage with Westminster Symphonic Choir Director, Joe Miller.
 Gregg Whiteside is host and producer.

-That's this Sunday, April 20th from 1 to 4:30 pm on WRTI.
-Don't miss this memorable rebroadcast!
+That's this Sunday, April 5 from 1 to 4:30 pm on WRTI.
+Don't miss this memorable re-broadcast!

 The Westminster Symphonic Choir